LiquidPixel101/Bot/README.md

 The following features may or may not come out in the future.
 Stay tuned!
 * Autocorrect: An AI decides if there may be a typo in your command and automatically fixes it.
 * @bot image: Uses AI to generate an image.
+* @bot now: Displays the current time and date.
 * Using AI to scan images
 * Self-Destruct: Self destructs.
 Only restricted people can do this.
 * More documentation (here)